adamsilver/fdpb/02-Checkout.md

 1. Delivery address
 2. Delivery options
+3. Delivery notes
-3. Payment
+4. Payment
-4. Check and confirm
+5. Check and confirm
-5. Order confirmation
+6. Order confirmation

 Just like the car salesperson, we'll be asking for the right information at the right time.
 The *Check details* page acts as a final check of contracts and the confirmation acts as sales receipt for record keeping.